Specifyapp/parsers/parsers/to-theme-ui/README.md

 export default theme;
 ```

-# 💡 Tips
+## ℹ️ Good to know
-To link color and measurement to other design tokens and be able to use them as references in variants, use [link-design-tokens](../link-design-tokens/README.md) before to-theme-ui.
+Use the [link-design-tokens](https://github.com/Specifyapp/parsers/tree/master/parsers/link-design-tokens) parser before this parser to reference color and measurement design tokens in [variants](https://theme-ui.com/theme-spec/#variants).

 With this flow you will be able to link `fontSizes, colors` with variants like `texts` or `borders`.